Protests against Daniel Ortega: June

-Two United States diplomats and a professor were expelled from Nicaragua on 14 June due to their studies on the canal, with President Ortega stating, "Our government has been forced to remove two people who, being United States government officials with official passports, carried out in Nicaragua without the knowledge of or coordination with our authorities tasks that are the purview of the Nicaraguan government."
+Two United States diplomats and a professor were expelled from Nicaragua on 14 June due to their studies on the canal, with Ortega stating, "Our government has been forced to remove two people who, being United States government officials with official passports, carried out in Nicaragua without the knowledge of or coordination with our authorities tasks that are the purview of the Nicaraguan government."

 On 25 June, five foreign activists were deported for alleged possession of explosives after a small fire occurred at a home that was teaching about wood stoves.

 The United States government then issued a travel warning to its own visitors on 29 June due to the Nicaraguan government's reactions to protest, which included the deportation and expulsion of foreign visitors.

 November

 On 29 November 2016, a protest destined to the capital city of Managua was met with roadblocks from Nicaraguan authorities.
 At the starting point 300 km from Managua in Nueva Guinea, protests turned to clashes resulting in eleven injured.